ART — Automatic Reasoning and Tool-use

 The Solution: A Detective With Gadgets

-ART (Automatic Reasoning and Tool-use) automatically selects and integrates reasoning patterns with tool usage from a library of examples.
-It's like a detective who knows when to think and when to use their gadgets.
-It merges Chain-of-Thought reasoning with tool calls, using few-shot demonstrations to learn when each is appropriate.
+ART (Automatic Reasoning and Tool-use) automatically selects and integrates reasoning patterns with tool usage from a library of demonstrations.
+It's like a detective who knows when to think and when to reach for their gadgets.
+The technique merges Chain-of-Thought reasoning with tool calls, using few-shot demonstrations to teach the model when each move is appropriate.
+It was introduced in the 2023 paper “ART: Automatic multi-step Reasoning and Tool-use for large language models.”

 Think of it like a detective with gadgets: